Laurel-Smith/AbbeyLaurel-Smith/README.md

 # SmithieGoesWest

-A plan to ReBuildCalifornia, America's west and the south western states with technology https://laurel-smith.github.io/SmithieGoesWest
+<p>A plan to ReBuildCalifornia, America's west and the south western states with technology</p>
+https://laurel-smith.github.io/SmithieGoesWest

 <h1>"Put me in charge!"</h1>